scionproto/scion/doc/ColibriDesign.rst

 #.
 The border router at `G` sees the packet with ``R=1`` incoming via its
    local interface.
 It will validate the packet and forward it to the next border router, at `F`.
 #.
-The border router at `F` receives the package via the remote interface with
+The border router at `F` receives the packet via the remote interface with
    `G`.
 It validates the MAC successfully, as well as the rest of the fields.
    Since ``C=1`` it delivers it to the local COLIBRI service.
 #.
 The COLIBRI service computes the admission, again **in reverse** and